Horizon Health Network, Saint John

 PRAMS: No additional PRAMS requirements to complete the Pharmacy Residency Application and Matching Service (PRAMS) application when applying to the Horizon Health Network (Saint John Hospital): None

 - 52 week program which includes 2 weeks of vacation plus 2 wellbeing days

 Summary of Rotations:

 Residents are expected to complete one rotation from each area of practice, if scheduling permits.
 The resident may select their remaining electives without restriction.
-Availability of rotations may be site specific/preceptor dependant.
+Availability of rotations may be site specific.
 Residents are only expected to complete rotations at the site they are accepted into.
-Residents may request to complete rotations at the other site.
+However, residents may request to complete rotations at the other site.
 Preference for rotation selection is given to the site specific residents.

 Orientation (1 week)

 Medication Management (2 weeks) plus 1 week in central IV admixtures (CIVA)

 Longitudinal Rotation (3 weeks + one day every 3 weeks)